-For adult students, starting a job search can be like adding another job to your already busy life!
+For adult students, starting a search for a new job or a master's degree program can feel like adding another job to your already busy life.
 But, taking the time to do it right is critical.
-One huge part of your job search process is ensuring you have people who can speak to your qualifications, skills and abilities.
-These people are your professional references.
+One huge part of your search process is ensuring you have people who can speak to your qualifications, skills, and abilities: these people are your professional references.

 Lacking Employment History or Changing Careers?

-If you don’t have a lot of employment history or are looking to change career fields, your professional references could be those who have spent a fair amount of time getting to know you such as a faculty member, particularly your capstone instructor or a repeat faculty who will know more about you.
-Additionally an academic advisor, community member, mentor, or even a volunteer, internship or work study supervisor would be great references.
+If you don’t have a lot of employment history or are looking to change career fields, your professional references could be those who have spent a fair amount of time getting to know you such as a faculty member.
+Additionally an academic advisor, community member, mentor, or even a volunteer or work-study supervisor would be great references.

 Think carefully about what your potential references know about you and how they’ll be able to answer common questions from the hiring manager.
 If you’re changing to a new field, consider what each person knows about you in relation to that new field.